SAP-samples/cloud-btp-cli-api-codejam/exercises/05-core-services-api-prep/README.md

 1. From the instance, a binding is then created
 1. Using information in this binding, an access token is then requested

+> The access token contains the authorizations, or "scopes", that relate to the access described for the plan chosen on service instance creation.

 There are different flows, also known as "grant types", that describe how the access token request is made.
 Once the access token is received, it can be used to authenticate the API call.

-While we're in the mood for ASCII art, here's that in diagram form:
+While we're in the mood for ASCII art, here's that in diagram form, with space to fill in details as we go along:

 ```text
 +----------------+      +----------------+      +----------------+